containers/podman-desktop/website/blog/2023-03-23-5-things-to-know-for-a-docker-user.md

 On Windows the socket compatibility mode is always enabled by default.
 On macOS, by using the `.pkg installer` it is active by default.
 But when installing with `brew`, it will not be there because it requires some admin permissions.

-That is not an issue as you can enable it by [invoking a CLI tool](https://podman-desktop.io/docs/migrating-from-docker/using-podman-mac-helper) which will setup the compatibility mode.
+That is not an issue because you can enable it by [invoking a CLI tool](https://podman-desktop.io/docs/migrating-from-docker/using-podman-mac-helper) that will setup the compatibility mode.

 For example if you use [`TestContainers`](https://www.testcontainers.org/) in your Java project, you can use the compatibility mode to ensure that the tool will use Podman instead of Docker.